Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 those with more than one version of WordPerfect installed on a single

-• You can make most formatting changes inside the template's own initial style (e.g., font or page margin changes) by double-clicking the [Open Style: DocumentStyle] code in Reveal Codes; then use the Styles Editor's Format menu to make font changes.
+Be sure to take note of the full path and filename at the top of the WordPerfect program window when it loads the template, to verify this is the template you want to modify (i.e., the one that is currently specified in Tools, Settings, Files, Template).
+Multiple installed versions of WordPerfect create multiple copies of this file — but the same name is used for all of them in the File, New from Project (or just New in WP8) list.] • You can make most formatting changes inside the template's own initial style (e.g., font or page margin changes) by double-clicking the [Open Style: DocumentStyle] code in Reveal Codes; then use the Styles Editor's Format menu to make font changes.
 (See Method 1 for the general process and some tips.)
 The changes will be stored "inside" all new (blank) documents' initial style codes (which codes they inherit from the default template), and thus be less likely to be deleted accidentally.
 Cautions:

 [1] If you wish to modify the default font, see the cautionary note under Method 1 above.
 [2] Some format codes can't be created (and some can't be edited) inside another style such as the initial document style.
 Such "nested" styles can cause the program to freeze when you try to edit or create them in the Styles Editor.
 Solutions:

 ☼ To create a complex format code inside the initial (or any other) style, such as a [Delay] code (which is itself a style containing other codes!): Set up the delay (Format, Page, Delay Codes) and any related delayed formatting in a new document and test it there.
 Then carefully copy the [Delay] code from Reveal Codes in the new document and paste it back into the Styles Editor in the original document. ☼ To edit a format code that already exists inside a style: Cut the style (Ctrl+x) from the Styles Editor and paste it (Ctrl+v) into a new blank document, where it can be edited and tested.
 Then cut (or copy) the edited version from Reveal Codes in the new document and paste it back into the Styles Editor in the original document. • When finished, click either File, Save or Save As.
 Tips ☼ You can also copy some customizations from another template into the default template, such as customized toolbars and keyboards.
 See the main Tips page, Section 7, under "Migrating customizations." ☼ You can, of course, make changes directly in the body text area of the template, such as specifying line spacing, etc. Whatever you add will be inherited by new, blank documents.
 But it probably is better to edit the DocumentStyle (see previous paragraphs) so the changes are tucked inside that initial style and they will be less prone to accidental deletion in new documents spawned by the template.
-(You could even add text, date codes, tabs, etc., to the body text area -- but this is best done by creating a custom template for such purposes, not by modifying the default template in this way.
-You probably want all new, blank documents to be truly blank.) ☼ Since the label "Create a blank document" is not very useful in indicating the fact that it is your default template -- especially if you have several versions of WordPerfect on your computer and use a common folder for all of their default templates -- you can easily change the displayed name in the Project list to reflect the actual filename(s) of the default template(s).
-See Footnote 1.
-How to fix a damaged or corrupted default (or custom) template There are two ways to do this.
+(You could even add text, date codes, tabs, etc., to the body text area — but this is best done by creating a custom template for such purposes, not by modifying the default template in this way.
+You probably want all new, blank documents to be truly blank.) ☼ Since the label "Create a blank document" is not very useful in indicating the fact that it is your default template — especially if you have several versions of WordPerfect on your computer and use a common folder for all of their default templates — you can easily change the displayed name in the Project list to reflect the actual filename(s) of the default template(s).
+See Footnote 1. ■ How to fix a damaged default (or custom) template There are two ways to do this.

 a newer WordPerfect version, or

 Some customizations are stored in the Windows Registry (such as the display settings for toolbars, and custom page size definitions), not in the template itself.
 These generally will have to be restored by manually re-creating them.
-Tips See Related pages and tips below.
-The 'Additional Objects' template This is another
+See the linked "Migrating..." page just above. ■ More tips See Related pages

 "default" template that users can specify in Tools, Settings, Files,